S3 EP7: Emma Doran

 because I'm constantly off the big light on.
 So that annoys him that I sit there with the big light on when I should turn that off and turn the lamps on.

-And he's constantly saying to me when we're in bed, then he's like, Are you finished with the big light yet?
+And he's constantly saying to me, when we're in bed, then he's like, are you finished with the big light yet?
 And whatever.
+And then the very exciting, very exciting thing.

-Yes, and he says to her, stop, give it over with your hoo-hoo-in.
-What are you hoo-hooing about?
-I enjoy hearing him say hoo-hoo-ing, and he's back saying it again, and it's very exciting for me.
+yes and he says to her stop give it over with your hoo-hooing what are you hoo-hooing about I enjoy hearing him say hoo-hooing.
+And he's back saying it again.

-The question all the listeners have is: Are you sneaking a little vape beside the bed?
+The question all the listeners have is, are you sneaking a little vape beside the bed?
 And when, from the moment you put your head down, when was the last vape?
 Great question.

 The last vape is at the very last second.
 Yeah.